Beech leaf disease

 Symptoms and damage

-- Early symptoms are dark-green stripes or bands between lateral veins of leaves.
+- Early symptoms of beech leaf disease are dark-green stripes or bands between lateral veins of leaves.

 - Severe symptoms include thickened or leathery leaves that may be yellow, curled or deformed; leaves may drop early and buds may not develop.